 Most exempt travellers will still be required to quarantine for a period of 14 days and should plan accordingly.

-I am travelling from Victoria/NSW, can I still come to WA?
+I am travelling from Victoria, can I still come to WA?

-Given the serious situation in other parts of the country and level of community spread on the East Coast, Western Australia’s border has been further tightened.
-To enter, you must be an exempt traveller.
-If you have been in Victoria in the 14 days before entering WA, it is unlikely you will be permitted to enter WA, unless you get an additional exemption.
-For more information about travel, please go to Victoria and New South Wales Arrivals Frequently Asked Questions.
+To enter WA, you must be an exempt traveller.
+If you have been in Victoria in the 14 days before entering WA, it is unlikely you will be permitted to enter, unless you get an additional exemption.
+For more information about travel, please go to Victoria Frequently Asked Questions.

 Most travellers will be required to quarantine for a period of 14 days and should plan accordingly.
 In some cases, even if pre-approval has been granted, WA Police will re-assess time criticality of the nature of your travel and in some cases, you may be subject to Quarantine Directions where previously you may not have been.
 This is due to the current state of emergency that is occurring right across Australia.